saleor/saleor-docs/docs/dashboard/catalog/products.md

 >
 > ##### Save it for later
 >
 > Do not remove a product if you just want to temporarily take it away from your inventory.
-In that case, just uncheck the [[Published&nbsp;in&nbsp;Storefront]] option in the Visibility card, as described above.
+In that case, just select the [[Hidden]] option in the Visibility card, as described above.

 ### How to add product variants and attributes